Updated: May 2008

 19th Century Opera

-Composer of "The Bohemian Girl" and 27 other operas
+Balfe is the composer of “The Bohemian Girl” and 27 other operas

-The Playbill for Balfe's most famous opera, The Bohemian Girl which premiered at the
+The Playbill for Balfe's most famous opera, The Bohemian Girl which premiered at the Theatre Royal Drury Lane, in November 1843.

-by Irish Academic Press (Dublin) in association with the Arts Council of Ireland, for the composer's bicentenary in 2008.
+This biography of Dublin born composer, Michael W. Balfe in its third printing is now available in PAPERBACK.
+The successful 296 page biography was published in Europe and the USA by Irish Academic Press in association with the Arts Council of Ireland, for the composer's bicentenary celebrations in 2008.

 Details are provided at: